 New treatment works at Ballycastle, County Antrim.

-The treatment works treats wastewater and recycles it safely to the environment.
+The treatment works treats used water and recycles it safely to the environment.
 Ballycastle is growing in terms of its population, tourism industry and infrastructure.
 The new plant underpins growth in the tourism industry and development of Ballycastle town.
-It will be essential to manage increased capacity in the local sewerage system during key events such as the Lammas Fair and Sustainable growth Efforts to rebalance the economy, increase tourism, attract and embed foreign direct investment and grow and diversify the export base all require reliable water and sewerage services.
+It will be essential to manage increased capacity in the local sewerage system during key events such as the Lammas Fair and delivers an improvement in the local water quality within the River Tow and local coastal waters.
+Sustainable growth Efforts to rebalance the economy, increase tourism, attract and embed foreign direct investment and grow and diversify the export base all require reliable water and sewerage services.
 They are a pre-requisite for the aspirations set out in Department of the Economy's draft Industrial Strategy 2030, the draft Programme for Government and Councils' Local Development Plans.
 NI Water is committed to supporting these growth aspirations, contingent on funding.
 This includes participating with Belfast City Council and other organisations in the Living with Water Programme to address strategic drainage issues.
-We will actively engage with Dfl, the Northern Ireland Local Government Association (NILGA), local councils and the local Government network (Solace) to understand growth projections, and following guidance from Dfl, will seek to provide investment ahead of the demand.
+We will actively engage with Dfl and local councils to understand growth projections, and following guidance from Dfl, will seek to provide investment ahead of the demand.
 Northern Ireland is aiming to capitalise on a predicted 20 years of sustained growth across global tourism.
 A major draw is our natural environment, with Northern Ireland having some of the most spectacular beaches in Europe.
 In addition, our lakes and rivers offer some of the finest destinations for fishing and water sports.
 As the operator of thousands of facilities and one of Northern Ireland's largest land owners, NI Water has a key role to play.
 We will manage upland catchments so that they help produce the optimum runoff for use by NI Water for drinking water and also to reduce pollution and maintain a base flow necessary for a healthy and attractive ecosystem.
 We will carefully manage all continuous discharges from treatment works and invest to reduce the impact of intermittent discharges that occur during storms from combined sewer overflows.
-We will also seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits for the people and economy of Northern Ireland. - Work with principal stakeholders to secure a medium term funding settlement. - Promote the ripple effect from our investment. - Support economic growth aspirations by seeking to provide investment ahead of demand. - Continue to transform our business so our efficiency remains on par with that of the better performing water companies in Great Britain. - Keep customers' bills affordable by balancing capital investment solutions and demands on operating expenditure with opportunities to innovate to reduce the cost of both. - lowest whole life cost. - Work with regulators to ensure that discharge standards are appropriate and affordable. - Manage all continuous discharges from treatment works and invest to reduce the impact of intermittent discharges that occur during storms from combined sewer overflows. - Seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits, working closely with local councils. - Live by our values in efficiently delivering infrastructure to underpin sustainable growth.
+We will also seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits for the people and economy of Northern Ireland. - Work with principal stakeholders to secure a medium term funding settlement. - Promote the ripple effect from our investment. - Support economic growth aspirations by seeking to provide investment ahead of demand. - Continue to transform our business so our efficiency remains on par with that of the better performing water companies in Great Britain. - Keep customers' bills affordable by balancing capital investment solutions and demands on operating expenditure with opportunities to innovate to reduce the cost of both. - Work with regulators to ensure that discharge standards are appropriate and affordable. - Manage all continuous discharges from treatment works and invest to reduce the impact of intermittent discharges that occur during storms from combined sewer overflows. - Seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits. - Live by our values in efficiently delivering infrastructure to underpin sustainable growth.
 How will we measure progress?

-We will measure progress by tracking delivery of the summary actions and the strategic performance indicators:
+We will measure progress by tracking delivery of the summary actions and the strategic performance measures: Strategic performance indicator -> Efficiency in delivering infrastructure to underpin sustainable growth Strategic performance measures -> Change in customer tariffs (excluding inflation) Reduction in number of areas with development constraints Bathing water quality Strategic outcome

-Strategic performance measure

-Efficiency in delivering infrastructure to underpin

-Strategic performance indicators

-Change in (excluding inflation)

-with development constraints

-Bathing water

-Strategic outcome